YOGURT Overview Information

 - For lowering cholesterol: Several different doses have been tried depending on the preparation.
 A typical dose of 200 mL of yogurt containing Lactobacillus acidophilus per day has been used.
 A combination product of 125 mL Lactobacillus acidophilus yogurt with 2.5% fructo-oligosaccharides three times daily has also been used.
 A dose of 450 mL daily of yogurt containing the Causido culture (which contains Enterococcus faecium and two strains of Streptococcus bacteria) has also been used.

-- For preventing vaginal yeast or bacterial infections: A typical dose is 150 mL Lactobacillus acidophilus yogurt per day.
+- For preventing vaginal yeast infections: Typical doses are 8 ounces or 150 mL Lactobacillus acidophilus yogurt per day for 4-6 months.